inpatient US clinical experience

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in anesthesiology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in the ICU.
+Since many specialties will have their residents rotate through the ICU, this experience will help you develop the skills needed to be more effective in such environments.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.